firepiratex/sc1015/README.md

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on heart disease.

+Heart disease is a leading cause of death for people of most races in the United States.
+About half of all Americans (47%) have at least 1 of 3 major risk factors for heart disease: high blood pressure, high cholesterol, and smoking.
+Other key indicators include diabetes status, obesity (high BMI), not getting enough physical activity, or drinking too much alcohol.
+Identifying and preventing the factors that have greatest impact on heart disease is very important in healthcare.

 # Contributors

 @WeiYu -